Located in the West Coast region

 Predator numbers are low on the plateau and this is potentially why species such as the large-bodied invertebrates have survived there.

 DOC carries out predator control operations when predator levels or seed levels are high (mast events) enough.
 These levels are determined through various methods of monitoring.

 Human activity around the plateau has introduced weeds – mainly gorse, broom and the rush Juncus squarrosus.
 These are controlled annually.
-Thanks to intensive weed control, there has been a noticeable reduction of weeds here since 2003.

 For many decades Denniston was New Zealand's largest producing coal mine.
 Today its significance is reflected by its status as a Category 1 Historic Place.
-Read about Denniston's history.